titou10titou10/csi-driver-truenas-scale/README.md

 The best option to install the driver is via Helm: Check the [Helm installation doc](https://github.com/titou10titou10/csi-driver-truenas-scale/blob/main/charts/README.md)

-For manual installation, check manifests in https://github.com/titou10titou10/csi-driver-truenas-scale/tree/main/deploy
+For manual installation, check the example manifests in ./deploy

 ### CSIDriver, StorageClass and VolumeSnapshotClass parameters